 What is Employee Advocacy?

-Bambu, one of the several employee advocacy platforms on the market today, defines employee advocacy as “the promotion of an organization by its staff members.”
+Employee advocacy is defined as “the promotion of an organization by its staff members.”

 An employee advocate is someone who: